Enumeration of plane unicuspidal curves of any genus via tropical geometry: Introduction

-Enumeration of curves with singularities more complicated than nodes appears to be rather more complicated, even if we allow just one ordinary cusp.
-We mention a few known results: \begin{itemize}\item It classically known that the variety $V_d(A_2)$ parameterizing plane curves of degree $d$ with an ordinary cusp as the only singularity is irreducible, has codimension $2$ in the linear system ${|\mathcal O}_{\PP^2}(d)|\simeq\PP^{d(d+3)/2}$ and degree $12(d-1)(d-2)$ (for a derivation of that formula see, for example, \cite[Example in page 3174]{A} or \cite[Proposition 1.1]{Ke} which rely on the classical algebraic geometry methods, or , \cite[\S10]{Ka} based on the theory of Thom polynomials). \item Closed formulas for degrees of varieties parameterizing curves having several singularities (including cusp) with total Milnor number $\le 5$ can be found in \cite[\S10]{Ka}. \item Rational curves with one cusp in the plane (or on a del Pezzo surface) were enumerated in \cite{Zi} and \cite{Bi} via the study of the cuspidal stratum in the moduli spaces of stable maps of rational curves to the plane (or a del Pezzo surface). \end{itemize}
+Enumeration of plane curves with non-nodal singularities has attracted the attention of many experts.
+This enumerative problem can be traced back to the classically known formula, $12(d-1)(d-2)$, for the degree of the family of irreducible plane curves of degree $d$ with an ordinary cusp as its only singularity.
+Various ways to derive this formula can be found, for instance, in \cite[Example in page 3174]{A}, \cite[\S10]{Ka}, and \cite[Proposition 1.1]{Ke}; it can be derived tropically as well as we demonstrate in Section \ref{sec-ex}(1).
+Closed formulas for degrees of varieties parameterizing curves having several singularities (including a cusp) with total Milnor number $\le 5$ can be found in \cite[\S10]{Ka}.
+Rational curves with one cusp in the plane (or on a del Pezzo surface) were enumerated in \cite{Zi} and \cite{Bi} via the study of the cuspidal stratum in the moduli spaces of stable maps of rational curves to the plane (or to a del Pezzo surface).
+Enumeration of plane unicuspidal curves of positive genera was discussed in \cite[Section 3.1]{Va}.
+We point out that \emph{none} of the methods used in the cited works applies to enumeration of \emph{real} cuspidal curves.
+We also expect that the techniques used in the present paper will allow to enumerate curves on toric surfaces having more complicated singularities like $A_3$, $D_4$, or $E_6$.
+Another perspective is to convert the lattice path algorithm from Section \ref{sec-lp} into a Caporaso-Harris type formula in the presence of a cuspidal singularity.
+Namely, the tropical curves counted by the lattice path algorithm naturally split into \emph{floors} in the sense of \cite{BM} which encode degenerations occurring when a given divisor on the ambient surface splits off.